 What we offer?

-Our group “Mesoscopic Physics of Life” is situated at the Max Planck Institute for the Physics of Complex Systems (MPIPKS) and the Center for System Biology (CSBD) in Dresden, Germany.
-We closely collaborate with biologist from the Max Planck Institute of Molecular Cell Biology and Genetics (CBG) in Dresden and and several other experimental group in the field of synthetic chemistry and biophysics (Read more).
+Our group “Mesoscopic Physics of Life” is affiliated with the Max Planck Institute for the Physics of Complex Systems (MPIPKS) and the Center for System Biology (CSBD) in Dresden, Germany.
+We closely collaborate with biologist from the Max Planck Institute of Molecular Cell Biology and Genetics (CBG) in Dresden and several other experimental group in the field of synthetic chemistry and biophysics (Read more).
 This collaborative and interdisciplinary environment offers the opportunity to work at the interface between biology, chemistry, computational science and theoretical physics.

 Steps to successfully apply:

 To apply please send an inquiry about the research conducted in the Max Planck group “Mesoscopic Physics of Life” to weber[at]pks.mpg(dot)de; please use as subject: "Application to group".
 Please attach your CV and at least two names of scientists from whom you plan to request reference letters.
 Moreover, tell us in a few sentences why you find some of our research topics interesting and why you would like to join the environment offered by the Max Planck Institute for the Physics of Complex Systems (MPIPKS).
 We can then meet via skype or in person (at a conference or in Dresden) and discuss potential research projects.